Thompson050/alx-low_level_programming/README.md

-a script that runs a C file through the preprocessor and save the result into another file
+0x07.
+C - Even more pointers, arrays and strings